top of page

 Acerca de

-In May 2024, Multnomah County voters in the flood district will have the opportunity to vote on a bond measure to upgrade flood safety infrastructure, protecting water quality, vulnerable communities, businesses, and the environment.
+In May 2024, Multnomah County voters in the flood district will have the opportunity to vote on a bond measure which would upgrade flood safety infrastructure, protecting water quality, communities, businesses, and the environment if passed.

 Mail or drop off your ballot by May 21st!